jjvanzon/Circular-Language-Spec/spec/inheritance/inheritance-main-concepts.md

 This behavior is not as intuitive as object list inheritance.

 For an explanation about how different list objects themselves, such as linked list and stack, can inherit from each other, see the article *List Concept*.
-The main idea is that you might might open up the system interface for that.
+The main idea is that you might open up the system interface for that.

 The following might be something you could get confused about.
 A normal object is also a *list* of members.
 However one object’s inheriting from another object might not cause the same behavior as list inheritance: extra members are not added to the derived object when members are added to the base object.
 So do not get confused over this.